Introduction to Mediation, Moderation, and Conditional Process Analysis

 In this course, we focus primarily on research designs that are experimental or cross-sectional in nature with continuous outcomes.
 We do not cover complex models involving dichotomous outcomes, latent variables, nested data (i.e., multilevel models) or the use of structural equation modeling.
 We also do not address the "counterfactual" or "potential outcomes" approaches to mediation analysis or discuss directed acyclic graphs (DAGs).

 This course can be combined with Mediation, Moderation, and Conditional Process Analysis: A Second Course and delivered as a private or semi-private course at a time of your choosing for your group of 10 or more.
-Contact firstname.lastname@example.org to express your interest or for more information.
+Contact firstname.lastname@example.org to express your interest or for more information, or use this form.